FAQs

 Masturbation

-1. Identify your triggers (boredom?
-Porn?)
+1. Identify your triggers (boredom, porn, stress)

 2. Find activities to distract yourself when the urge comes.
 Activities like exercising, reading, or socializing can help shift focus.